Nursing Homes and Personal Care Facilities

 - Use of height adjustable beds help reduce back injuries during patient care.
 (2000, June 15).

 - Bloodborne pathogens standard requirements regarding employees performing residential services.
 (1992, September 4).

 - Application of provisions of the Bloodborne Pathogens standard to Funeral and Nursing Homes.
 (1992, June 1).

 - Search all available standard interpretations.

-- Ergonomics Enforcement Safety and Health Topic Page.
+- Ergonomics Enforcement.
+OSHA Safety and Health Topics Page.
 Serious ergonomics hazards in nursing and residential care facilities will be addressed using Section 5(a)(1) of the OSH Act, often referred to as the General Duty Clause.

 *Accessibility Assistance: Contact OSHA's Directorate of Technical Support and Emergency Management at (202) 693-2300 for assistance accessing PDF materials.

 All other documents, that are not PDF materials or formatted for the web, are available as Microsoft Office® formats and videos and are noted accordingly.
 If additional assistance is needed with reading, reviewing or accessing these documents or any figures and illustrations, please also contact OSHA's Directorate of Technical Support and Emergency Management at (202) 693-2300.